 EQ influences everyday tasks in both personal lives and business.
 For leaders and executives, decisions around hiring, business opportunities, challenges, and sales, must all come from a place of deep awareness and understanding of others.
 EQ doesn’t just impact personal connections and relationships, it is fundamental in what decisions you make and how you make them.

-EQ can be broadly broken down into 5 key areas.
+EQ can be broadly broken down into five key areas.
 Interestingly, people may be very strong in some areas, but weaker in others.
 This means it could be short-sighted to say someone has good/bad EQ, as it might depend on what area you are looking at.

 Some of these areas may be more appropriate to certain business situations, and may contribute to why some individuals seem to flourish in specific roles.